 - 1. Read aloud the rubric.
 Allow the children to look at Ex.
 B of Lesson 3 if you wish. - 2.
 Ask the class some general questions, e.g. 'What do your parents say you must and mustn't do?
 What about your grandparents?
 What do your grandparents say you must and mustn't do?' - 3.
 This is a good opportunity to chat about the topic of general safety and online safety, in line with the policies of the school where you are teaching.

-- study and practise subject-verb agreement - study and practise conditional sentences + will/might - study and practise the punctuation of conditional sentences
+- study and practise conditional sentences + will/might - study and practise the punctuation of conditional sentences